-The Community, Social and Cultural Infrastructure Audit has provided an assessment of existing community and social infrastructure within the catchment area of the application lands illustrating that the proposed development is adequately served by a diverse range of community and social uses.
-However, the Audit on Art and Cultural Infrastructure within the Study Area determined that there are some insufficiencies in the availability of such art and cultural assets and hence, identified the need to provide for such facilities to serve future residents and integrate with the existing facilities serving the existing residents of the area.
+The Community, Social and Cultural Infrastructure Audit has provided an assessment of existing community and social infrastructure within the catchment area of the application lands illustrating that the proposed development is adequately served by a diverse range of community and social uses, particularly in the context of the extent of such uses to be delivered under the Phase 1 scheme.
+Although, the Audit determined that there are some insufficiencies in the provision of such art and cultural assets, it is considered that community uses should be prioritised for delivery based existing hierarchy of need, The subject land are adequately served by the arts and cultural uses being delivered under the Phase 1 scheme and additional provision here would result in the fragmented provision of such uses.